 We’ve known for quite some time that too much social media can leave you feeling emotionally bankrupt.
 But Facebook, Instagram and other social networks also can take a toll on your finances.

-A team of U.S. and Canadian researchers recently released a study that links increased use of social media to higher patterns of consumption.
+In 2019, a team of U.S. and Canadian researchers released a study that linked increased use of social media to higher patterns of consumption.

 For example, read about an acquaintance’s latest exotic vacation, and you may begin to feel the urge to spend.
 As the study authors lament, “a posting about a consumption event triggers a notification to friends; a non-posting about not engaging in a consumption event does not.”